wesbos/Intermediate-React-Workshop/notes/02 - An intro to Nextjs.md

 ## Custom _app.js
 In the last step the Page component solved the re-usable layout problem that we have, but it doesn't solve the problem of having a single application-wide component.
-If you were to put state or lifecycle methods into `<Page>`, you would notice that it mounts and unmounts once for every page we visit.
+If you were to put state or life cycle methods into `<Page>`, you would notice that it mounts and unmounts once for every page we visit.

 This is a problem because we currently do no have an application wide component that is mounted on page load and never unmounted until we close the page.